van-richard/CodingNotes/notebooks/01-commandline/commands/awk.md

 keywords: print, column, text, tabulate, table, txt, specific, column, awk
 ---

-# `awk` - manipulate text
+# `awk`

+`awk` selects, transforms, and calculates with fields in structured text.

+## Common `awk` usage

-Treating a text file, were each space is a column, you can print the columns with:
+Treating a text file, where each space separates a column, you can print a column with:

 ```bash
 awk '{print $1}' file